Wael al-Qadi: Bristol Rovers

 He and his family purchased Bristol Rovers in February 2016.
-Having been promoted the following season, the club were promoted for a second consecutive season in May 2016 with a last minute winner on the final day of the season.
+The club were promoted for a second consecutive season in May 2016 with a last minute winner on the final day of the season.
 In 2017, Dwane Sports group announced the acquisition of a 28-acre site in Almondsbury called The Colony which would become the new training ground for the club.
 The site remained undeveloped until June 2020 when work began with the aim for the club to move in for the start of the 2020–21 season.

-In June 2020, following the death of his father Hani, Wael reached an agreement with the other members of his family to purchase their shares and gain full control of the club, ten percent remaining with his brother Samer.
+In June 2020, following the death of his father Abdulkadir, Wael reached an agreement with the other members of his family to purchase their shares and gain full control of the club, ten percent remaining with his brother Samer.
 In addition to this, Wael capitalised the debt owed to Dwane Sports by the football club totalling £18.4 million and £16.4 million of debt owed to the club.

 In December 2021, a man was banned from matches for sixteen weeks after racially abusing al-Qadi from an anonymous Twitter account following a 1–1 draw with Barrow.
 The 2021–22 season saw a second promotion since al-Qadi's involvement with the club, a remarkable 7–0 victory over Scunthorpe United on the final day of the season seeing Rovers move into the final automatic promotion spot ahead of Northampton Town on goals scored, immediately bouncing back from relegation the previous season.

+On 3 August 2023, Hussain AlSaeed purchased a controlling 55% share in Dwane Sports, becoming co-owner of Bristol Rovers and joining the club as chairman.
+The change in ownership structure saw al-Qadi remain on as club president and all debt owed to Dwane Sports being capitalised.

+On 22 November 2024, the club announced that an agreement had been reached for Hussain AlSaeed to acquire all 45% of shares owned by both Wael and his brother Samer.
+The acquisition would be completed over an eighteen-month period with al-Qadi remaining as club president over the time period.